 Peterborough R&D Property Company Limited has been set up to build a commercial Research and Development facility linked to the new Peterborough University.
+On the 2nd April 2024 the company passed a share reduction resolution which resulted in the Combined Authority becoming the sole shareholder in the company, as this occurred after the reporting date this change has not been reflected in the statement of accounts.

 Angle Holdings Limited and its subsidiary Angle Developments Limited were set up to develop housing projects in accordance with the Combined Authority's Housing Strategy.
 To date no projects have been progressed through the companies.
-The Combined Authority Board and the Company Board have resolved to wind up both companies during 2023-24 as they are no longer expected to trade.
+The Combined Authority Board and the Company Board have resolved to wind up both companies as they are no longer expected to trade.

-Smart Manufacturing is a joint venture with Opportunity Peterborough to establish a membership organisation supporting businesses to adapt to new technologies, business models by facilitating networking, and providing benchmarking, training and learning programmes to its members.
+Smart Manufacturing is a joint venture with Opportunity Peterborough to pilot the establishment of a membership organisation supporting businesses to adapt to new technologies, business models by facilitating networking, and providing benchmarking, training and learning programmes to its members.
 Ascendal Accelerator Ltd is a joint venture with Ascendal Innovation Ltd to support the development of SMEs and new technology in the public transport sector.
 This company changed it's name in May 2023 to Betterrides Labs Ltd but it is referred to as Ascendal within these accounts for consistency.